Australian native police

-The first government funded force was the Native Police Corps, established in 1837 in the Port Phillip District of the then Australian colony of New South Wales (now Victoria).
-From 1848 another force was organised in New South Wales, which operated mostly within the borders of the later colony of Queensland.
-This force, sometimes called the "Native Mounted Police Force", was initially funded by squatters, and was the largest and longest lasting of the mainland forces.
-Some early units were accused of riding with "light trigger fingers", and conducting extrajudicial shootings of Aboriginal people under the official euphemism of "dispersal".
-It existed from 1848 to about 1915, when the last Native Police camps in Queensland were closed.
+The first government-funded force was the Native Police Corps, established in 1837 in the Port Phillip District of what is now Victoria.
+From 1848 another force was organised in New South Wales, which later evolved into the Queensland Native Police force.
+This force massacred thousands of Aboriginal people under the official euphemism of "dispersal", and is regarded as one of the most conspicuous examples of genocidal policy in colonial Australia.
+It existed until around 1915, when the last Native Police camps in Queensland were closed.

-Dispersal of Aboriginal people was also employed by the Native Police of other colonies and also by groups such as pastoral station workers, the colonial army and the Border Police.
+Native Police were also utilised by other Australian colonies.
 The government of South Australia set up a short-lived Native Police force in 1852, which was re-established in 1884 and deployed into what is now the Northern Territory.
 The colonial Western Australian government also initiated a formal Native Police force in 1840 under the command of John Nicol Drummond.
 Other privately funded native police systems were also occasionally used in Australia, such as the native constabulary organised by the Australian Agricultural Company in the 1830s.
 Native Police forces were also officially implemented in the Papua and New Guinea territories administered by colonial Queensland and Australian governments from 1890 until the 1970s.
-The Australian government also organised a native police force on Nauru during its administration of the island from 1923 until 1968.
+The Australian government also organised a Native Police force on Nauru during its administration of the island from 1923 until 1968.

 Early prototypes of native police

 The general template for native police forces in Australia was the sepoy and sowar armies of the East India Company.
 However, the more compact forces of the Cape Regiment in southern Africa and the Kaffir and Malay Corps in Ceylon are a closer comparison.
-Before the creation of the first official Native Police forces, there were some informal and privately funded examples of utilising Aboriginal men as enforcers of land claims by European settlers during European colonisation.
+Before the creation of the first official Native Police forces, there were some informal and privately funded examples of using Aboriginal men as enforcers of land occupation by European settlers during colonisation.